 - Rob is also a single taxpayer and makes $80,000 per year

 - He also has 2 children under the age of 13 and has annual childcare expenses of $8,000

 - His tax would be $7,810

-- If Mary and Rob were married, there total tax bill would be $7,388, which results in a tax penalty of $4,727
+If Mary and Rob were married, their total tax bill would be $7,388, which results in a tax penalty of $4,727.

 Now let’s use the same scenario to see what happens when we change the income figures:

 - If Mary were to earn $80,000 per year the same as Bob, the marriage penalty would be $5,618